 Once you have the GIF placed in your content, you’ll need to go over to the right-hand side of the edit window and scroll down to Image Size.
 By default, it will likely be set to Large.
 In order to preserve the GIF’s animation, you’ll need to choose Full Size instead:

-Setting your GIF to Full Size will ensure that it doesn’t display as a static image.
+Setting your GIF to Full Size will ensure that it displays the full GIF instead of a static image.

 Step 5: Insert Your GIF From the Media Library (Optional)